-The food’s primary ingredients differ according to the flavor and your cat’s specific needs, but the bird recipe features skin-on chicken thigh, chicken heart, chicken liver, green beans, peas, and kale as its main ingredients, making it one of the best cat foods for Bengals.
+The food’s primary ingredients differ according to the flavor and your cat’s specific needs, but the bird recipe features skin-on chicken thigh, chicken heart, chicken liver, green beans, peas, and kale as its main ingredients, making it one of the best overall cat foods for Bengals.

 |First-listed Ingredients:||Salmon, rice flour, corn gluten meal|

 The Purina ONE Tender Selects dry cat food with real salmon is the best cat food for Bengals for the money.
 With tender salmon as the first-listed ingredient, you can be sure that your feline is getting the essential omega fatty acids that they need for healthy skin and a luxurious coat.
 The veterinarian-recommended formula contains crunchy kibble to aid in dental health and tender morsels that are ideal for Bengals of almost any age, with 100% balanced nutrition complete with essential minerals, vitamins, and taurine.
 The food also contains chicken, and combined with the salmon, these make for two great sources of lean protein for a protein content of 34% overall.

 This food, unfortunately, contains corn, soy, and wheat, despite the manufacturer claiming that the food is free from fillers, which is disappointing.

 3. Blue Buffalo Wilderness Chicken Recipe Dry Cat Food

 |First-listed Ingredients:||Deboned chicken, chicken meal, pea protein|

 |Caloric Content:||443 kcal/cup|